MicrosoftDocs/quantum-docs/azure-quantum/how-to-guides/submit-jobs-with-azure-cli.md

     [1,1]     0.25000000   ▐█████                  |
    ```

+> [!TIP]
->[!TIP] To submit a job synchronously, i.e. waiting for the job to complete and
+> To submit a job synchronously, i.e. waiting for the job to complete and
->showing results you can use `az quantum execute --target-id
+> showing results you can use `az quantum execute --target-id
->MyPorvider.MyTarget`.
+> MyProvider.MyTarget`.

 ## Example